The USCRP Community

 Federal Leadership Meeting

-The USCRP’s Federal Agency Leadership meeting convenes the highest-ranking coastal leaders at each agency to provide organization-specific oversight, input, and steering for the USCRP.
-These federal leaders represent their organization’s coastal mission, priorities, and resource availability so that they can steer the USCRP during the meeting.
-They provide high-level commitments from their agency that are required to sustain the momentum of the USCRP.
+To facilitate interagency coordination and collaboration on federal coastal research, the USCRP hosted a Federal Agency Leadership meeting in which top leadership from each agency were invited to provide organization-specific guidance, oversight, and input.
+These federal leaders represented their organization’s coastal mission, priorities, and resource and help define the priorities and steer upcoming activities.
+They provided the high-level commitments from their agency that are required to sustain the momentum of the USCRP as a respected, multi-agency group.
 These leaders seek to dovetail their agency’s highest federal priority coastal needs with the broader USCRP federal, academic, and stakeholder teams.
-They provide organizational priorities that are used to guide future USCRP academic funding opportunities.
-In turn, these leaders communicate USCRP activities within their respective organizations and recommend external contacts to foster future collaborations.

 *Agencies currently represented on or engaged with the Federal Team include: U.S. Army Corps of Engineers (USACE), U.S. Geological Survey (USGS), the Bureau of Ocean Energy Management, Federal Emergency Management Agency, NASA, NOAA, U.S. Nuclear Regulatory Commission, National Park Service, Department of Energy, U.S. Fish and Wildlife Service, and Office of Naval Research.